ec-belonging-in-biology/sci-id-development/instruments/QII-qualitative_identity_inventory.md

 Format: **[INT]**

-Purpose: Determine the amount of the student's available time is dedicated to academics
+Purpose: Determine the amount of the student's available time dedicated to academics

 Prompt: **How many hours per weekday do you have lectures?**